 The demand for residential LPG is not significantly affected by economic cycles since it is a basic consumption good in all countries where the Company operates.
-However, factors such as temperature, precipitation levels and the price of LPG compared with other alternative fuels, could affect it.
+However, factors such as temperature, precipitation levels and the price of LPG compared with other substitute fuels and energy, could affect it.
 In some regions, demand has a high seasonality resulting from temperature variations.